superliuxz/LegoSegmentation/progress_report.md

   - [ ] train a network that goes from 32x16 to 256x192 with the input as synthetic data, and use the output as the input to Lego network
   - [x] what if red is the only color?
 Does the model do a better job on the simplified problem?
     - setting the board to 0 and the red to 1
-    - interestingly, with full red blocks, R2 does not converge but the loss function does.
     - by plotting some of the prediction against the tranining set, the pure red model does a fairly good job
-    - however, pure red model performs poorly on the testing images. it is susceptible to shadowing / various lighting conditions
+    - but similarly to the red-blue and blue-yellow model, on real image (testing set), the model does not distinguish the shadows to well
 ---
 **Week 4** (May 27 ~ June 2)
 - fell sick. couldn't get much done last week. **RECOVER FAST.**